 1. Dictation: listen to the dialogue in slow mode and write down what I hear in Spanish.

 2. Translation method: translate the dialogue into English then back into Spanish.

 3. Mini talk: give a quick spoken summary about the dialogue.

 I’m also going to take the new words and add them to my Spanish flashcards.

 Finally, I’ll keep uploading one Spanish video per week on our Spanish-English Facebook group, vidiomas.

 It looks like November is going to be a very busy language learning month, I’m excited!
 I’ll be back next month to let you know how it went.

-Now I’d like to hear from you: What are your language goals?
+What are your language goals?
 How are they going?
 Share them in the comments below!